 It’s tough to notice periodontal disease in a dog, and most won’t notice until the disease has progressed.
 You may notice that your dog has bleeding gums, loose teeth, exceptionally bad breath, or trouble picking up toys or food by mouth.
 You may also see bloody saliva, as well as bumps in the mouth.

 There’s much to be done to prevent periodontal disease from occurring in the first place.
 You should take your dog in for regular teeth cleanings, feed your dog high-quality food, and make sure that the toys you give your dog are safe for chewing.
-If the disease has already progressed, it’s most important to help your dog manage his pain, which can be done using cannabinoids.
+If the disease has already progressed, it’s most important to help your dog manage his pain, which can be done using hemp.

 A slipped disc is a condition that happens when the discs between the vertebrae of the spinal column bulge, or even burst, into the spinal cord space.
 When the vertebrae burst, this is known as disc herniation.